Rivada Networks: Rivada Networks 5G business model

-An October 20, 2020 CNN report said that Mark Meadows—acting on behalf of President Donald Trump—has increased pressure to fast track a non-competitive lucrative contract Rivada to lease 350 megahertz of the Department of Defense's mid-band spectrum, which CNN's says, would be "premium real estate for the booming and lucrative 5G market."
+An October 20, 2020, CNN report said that Mark Meadows—acting on behalf of President Donald Trump—has increased pressure to fast track a non-competitive lucrative contract Rivada to lease 350 megahertz of the Department of Defense's mid-band spectrum, which CNN's says, would be "premium real estate for the booming and lucrative 5G market."

 Rivada has repeatedly said that is "not interested in a nationalized 5G network."

 Rivada Space Networks

-In March 2022, Rivada announced the formation of Rivada Space Networks GmbH, a wholly owned subsidiary that was land to launch 600 low earth orbit satellites interconnected with laser links to form a single global mesh network in space.
-In February 2023 Rivada announced a 2,4 B$ order contract with Terran Orbital subsidiary Tyvak to build a 300 satellite constellation (288 + 12 spares).
-The satellites are expected to wheight 500kg each, the deployment would start as early as 2025.
+In March 2022, Rivada announced the formation of Rivada Space Networks GmbH, a wholly owned subsidiary that plans to launch 600 low Earth orbit satellites interconnected with laser links to form a single global mesh network in space.
+In February 2023 Rivada announced a $2.4B order contract with Terran Orbital subsidiary Tyvak to build a 300 satellite constellation (288 + 12 spares).
+The satellites are expected to weigh 500kg each, the deployment would start as early as 2025.

 Rivada Space Networks is headquartered in Munich, Germany, with a second office in Berlin, Germany.
-The CEO of Rivada Space Networks is Severin Meister, and the team includes Mark Rigolle as COO.
+The CEO of Rivada Space Networks is Declan Ganley, and the team includes Mark Rigolle as COO.
 Rigolle is the former CEO of O3b.

 Rivada has stated that its satellite network will utilize peer-to-peer orbital laser communications, removing the threat of ground-based interference from bad actors.
 The satellite network will utilize spectrum from two high priority Ka-band filings of Trion Space, a Liechtenstein company.